3rd December 2003

 Most designers overuse inheritance, resulting in large inheritance hierarchies that can become hard to deal with.
 Object composition is a different method of reusing functionality.
 Objects are composed to achieve more complex functionality.
 The disadvantage of object composition is that the behavior of the system may be harder to understand just by looking at the source code.
 A system using object composition may be very dynamic in nature so it may require running the system to get a deeper understanding of how the different objects cooperate.

-In the first place I do not have a large inheritance hierarchy (just one abstract class and one level of subclass below it) therefore I am not overusing inheritance by any stretch of the imagination.
+In the first place I do not have a large inheritance hierarchy as all my concrete table classes inherit from a single abstract table class, therefore I am not overusing inheritance by any stretch of the imagination.
 If I don't have a problem then why do I need a solution?

 Interestingly enough the same article also contains this: